anvayajmera/anvayajmera/README.md

 <div align="center">
   <h1>Hi, I'm Anvay Ajmera!</h1>
   <p>I am a passionate technical innovator and full-stack developer who is motivated by a mission to apply engineering and code to solve real-world problems.
 I'm also deeply committed to global impact as a UN Youth Leader, speaking and advocating for STEM education and digital equity.
-Visit my concise portfolio: www.anvayajmera.me</p>
+Visit my portfolio website at www.anvayajmera.me</p>
 </div>

 ---